-As part of the refinancing of the Odfjell Drilling Group ('ODL group') in Q2 2023, where Odfjell Rig III issued a bond of USD 390 million, there was a re-organisation of the ODL group.
-The reorganisation was a business combination under common control by ODL, where Odfjell Rig III acquired the rig owning company Deep Sea Atlantic (UK) Ltd and the operating company Odfjell Invest AS.
-Concurrent with the acquisition, Odfjell Invest AS transferred the business related to the mobile drilling unit Deepsea Stavanger to another ODL group company.
+As part of the refinancing of the Odfjell Drilling Group ('ODL Group') in the second quarter of 2023, where Odfjell Rig III issued a bond of USD 390 million, there was a re-organisation of the ODL Group.
+The re-organisation was a business combination under common control by ODL, where Odfjell Rig III acquired the rig owning company Deep Sea Atlantic (UK) Ltd and the operating company Odfjell Invest AS.
+Concurrent with the acquisition, Odfjell Invest AS transferred the business related to the mobile drilling unit Deepsea Stavanger to another ODL Group company.

 The purchase price for all the shares in Deep Sea Atlantic (UK) Ltd and Odfjell Invest AS was USD 488.5 million, of which a total cash payment of USD 291.9 million was made, utilising funds from the bond loan.
 The remaining share price was financed by a new frame loan from the parent company.

-The USD 291.9 million presented as 'Cash used in obtaining control of subsidiaries' in the cash flow statement does not include cash acquired as this cash was already included in the comparatives.
+The USD 291.9 million presented as 'Cash used in obtaining control of subsidiaries' in the cash flow statement, does not include cash acquired, as this cash was already included in the comparatives.

 The share purchase price of USD 488.5 million is equal to the continuity difference in the statement of changes in the equity, as the subsidiaries' equity was already included in the comparatives.
-From June 2023 Odfjell Rig III Ltd have the following 100% owned subsidiaries; Odfjell Drilling Shetland Ltd, Deep Sea Drilling Company AS, Deep Sea Atlantic (UK) Ltd and Odfjell Invest AS.
-Odfjell Rig III Ltd and its subsidiaries (together 'the OR III group') owns and operates two high quality harsh environment mobile offshore drilling units.